 These are sometimes just called anti-inflammatories and are good at easing pain and stiffness, and also help to reduce inflammation.
 There are many types and brands.
 Each is slightly different to the others, and side-effects may vary between brands.
 To decide on the right brand to use, a doctor has to balance how powerful the effect is against possible side-effects and other factors.
 Usually one can be found to suit.
 However, it is not unusual to try two or more brands before finding one that suits you best.

 The leaflet which comes with the tablets gives a full list of possible side-effects.
 The most common side-effect is stomach pain (dyspepsia).
 An uncommon but serious side-effect is bleeding from the stomach.
 Therefore, your doctor will usually prescribe another medicine to protect the stomach from these possible problems.
-If you develop abdominal (stomach) pains, pass blood or black stools, or vomit blood whilst taking an anti-inflammatory, stop taking the tablets and see a doctor urgently.
+Stop taking the tablets and see a doctor urgently if you:

 After starting a DMARD (discussed earlier), many people take an anti-inflammatory tablet for several weeks until the DMARD starts to work.
 Once a DMARD is found to help, the dose of the anti-inflammatory tablet can be reduced or even stopped.

 Paracetamol often helps.
 This does not have any anti-inflammatory action, but is useful for pain relief in addition to, or instead of, an anti-inflammatory tablet.
 Codeine is another stonger painkiller that is sometimes used.

 Note: NSAIDs and painkillers ease the symptoms of RA.
 However, they do not alter the progression of the disease or prevent joint damage.
 You do not need to take them if symptoms settle with the use of disease-modifying medicines.